-For more bargains; food, drinks, and coffee will only set you back several coins.
+For more bargains; food, drinks, and coffee will only set you back a few dollars.

 It is also one of the oldest and most beautiful cities in Europe.